MED 3 NC

 MED 3 NC Course

-Practical and on board course components will be scheduled once “social distancing” restrictions have been eased.
+Practical and on board course components will be scheduled in line with COVID-19 restrictions.

 NEW – Remote Learning Payment Plan now available

 (includes enrolment, course materials, written assessments and assignments (excludes Elements of Shipboard Safety)

 (includes face to face, practical and on board components (excludes Elements of Shipboard Safety).

 Payment due after “Social Distancing” requirements have been lifted.